localsoftware/localcode_rhino6/Progress 2020.md

 * 11- UnPickleData: compiled and locked
 * 12- WriteSHP: compiled and locked

+Next step:
+- Need to check "Bake With Attributes", "UnpickleView".
-Next step: to understand the workflow.
+- To understand the workflow.